• 0

 What's the right mix of greens and browns for a compost bin?

-The age-old gardeners’ dilemma about the mix of nitrogen to carbon in your compost bin.
+The age-old gardeners' dilemma about the mix of nitrogen and carbon in your compost bin.
 Basically, you need to get the right mix of nitrogen (sometimes called greens) and carbon (sometimes called browns).
 To confuse things, many plants contain both.
-I.e. grass has both carbon and nitrogen in it (20:1).
+For example, grass has both carbon and nitrogen in it (20:1).

-The RHS recommend a ratio of 30:1.
-Which is 30 parts carbon to 1 part nitrogen.
+The RHS recommends a ratio of 30:1, which is 30 parts carbon to 1 part nitrogen.
 Grass, for example, has 20 parts carbon for every 1 part nitrogen.
-This ratio used to really confuse me, and I’ve found an easier way to compost.
+This ratio used to really confuse me, but I've found an easier way to compost.

 Home made compost being created